kastman/fitz/doc/source/tutorial_nwlabs.rst

 have to know a little about your images to set them correctly once you're done following the tutorial.

-Add these config variables to your DD.py experiment file.
-I'll explain below how to determine them:
+To begin, add these config variables to the **DD.py** experiment file to tell fitz how to find your functional and structural images:

 .. code-block:: python